 The CFRE examination is designed to test the baseline fundamental knowledge a candidate would have after five years.
 The exam covers a broad range of topics and does not expect expertise in any specific area.
 As long as you have a good understanding of the basic principles of various types of fundraising, you will not be ‘penalized’ for not having a lot of experience with a particular type of campaign or development function.

-I have seen CFRE preparation courses offered by various organisations.
+I have seen CFRE preparation courses offered by various organizations.
 What role does CFRE International have in the development of these courses?

-International standards for certification programmes prohibit CFRE International from preparing candidates for the exam.
-As a result, CFRE International does not sponsor or endorse any educational programmes designed to prepare candidates for the CFRE examination.
+International standards for certification programs prohibit CFRE International from preparing candidates for the exam.
+As a result, CFRE International does not sponsor or endorse any educational programs designed to prepare candidates for the CFRE examination.
 CFRE International is not involved, in any way, in the development of any of these courses.

 After the CFRE examination